notsaragong/stock-market-simulation/README.md

 # Code Sample: Web Scraping and Programming with Python

 This stock market simulation is a terminal-based game that is run with the script run.py.
-Before the simulation initiates, data on historical stock prices is scraped from Yahoo Finance and saved to the user's local directory as a CSV file.
+Before the simulation initiates, data on historical stock prices is scraped from Yahoo Finance (using Beautiful Soup) and saved to the user's local directory as a CSV file.
 Then, the simulation is played as the user issues instructions to the terminal in order to buy or sell stocks over the course of 10 years.